radiospiel/omd/README.md

 - C language programs: they are compiled and executed; their output is embedded verbatim in the output;
 - Ruby programs: they are executed; their output is embedded verbatim in the output;
 - Graphviz dot scripts: they are rendered into images that then are embedded into the output;
-- SQL commands: they are executed via a psql session; the output is rendered into a table.
+- SQL commands: they are executed via a psql session; the output is rendered into a table;
+- svgbob diagrams: they are executed via svgbob and embedded as a SVG image.

 More details on omd processing instructions can be found below.